-- 1. monthly typical concentrations for each subbasin - 2. typical monthly load of excess nutrients for each class - 3. monthly load of excess nutrients for each class - 4. constant load and/or leakage for each class - 5. monthly load and/or leakage for each class
+- 1. monthly typical concentrations for each subbasin - 2.
+Typical monthly load of excess nutrients for each class - 3. monthly load of excess nutrients for each class

 The default is to use HYPE calculated runoff concentrations with the processes described in the sections above (modeloption soilleakage 0).